 The Compensation Committee periodically reviews competitive market data to determine if our compensation levels remain at targeted levels and our pay practices are appropriate.
 These assessments include a review of base salary, annual incentives, and long-term incentives.
 These components are evaluated against a group of peer companies as well as industry specific and general published survey compensation data.
 Specifically, we utilized the Radford Global Life Sciences Executive Survey, the SIRS Executive Compensation Survey and the Salary.com CompAnalyst Executive Survey.
-In 2007 and 2008, the Compensation Committee engaged Mercer to benchmark the compensation levels of eight executive positions relative to a group of peer companies.
+For the past four years, the Compensation Committee engaged Mercer to benchmark the compensation levels of eight executive positions relative to a group of peer companies.

 In addition to the elements described above, the Compensation Committee also considered the broader economic conditions currently affecting the United States and other major countries.
-In light of these circumstances, the Compensation Committee determined that it was appropriate to accept a recommendation from management that all 2009 salaries and wages, including those of named executive officers, be held at 2008 levels.
+In light of these circumstances and pending action by the FDA on the NDA for AFREZZA, at that time, the Compensation Committee determined that it was appropriate to accept a recommendation from management that all 2009 salaries and wages, including those of named executive officers, be held at 2008 levels.
+For the first half of 2010, the Compensation Committee kept the annual salaries of the executive officers at 2008 levels.
+Upon FDA acceptance of the resubmitted AFREZZA NDA, the annual base salaries of executive officers were increased prospectively, effective July 1, 2010.